 Caring for your pet's teeth is an important and easily overlooked part of protecting their overall health.
 Yearly wellness exams are an excellent time to ask your veterinarian about their recommendations for oral care and when/if a cleaning is necessary.

-What are the signs that it's time for my pet to visit the dentist?
+What are the signs that it's time for my pets oral health to be addressed?

 - Bad breath